 Making Informed Decisions When Choosing Bee Products

 Be sure that you are choosing high quality products from a reputable source.
 This is very important not only to you, but to the health of the bees.
-As you may well know bees are rapidly declining and much of this is thought to be linked to environmental pollution.
-Choose to support organic, free-range, biodynamic farming and bee keeping practices when possible.
+As you may well know, the bee population is rapidly declining and much of this is thought to be linked to environmental pollution.
+Choose to support organic, free-range, biodynamic farming and bee-keeping practices when possible.
 Your choices make a difference!

-Take the time to learn more about bees and how the sustain our food chain, without them we might perish.
+Take the time to learn more about bees and how they sustain our food chain; without them we might perish.
 There are some great documentaries out there on Colony Collapse Disorder, the lives of bees and how they are on the brink of total collapse.
 Please keep in mind their vital role in our daily lives!

-Our Natural Fertility Shop carries a premium choice of Royal Jelly which is pure Royal Jelly freeze dried to maintain quality.
-We also carry Alive Bee Power which contains a wonderful blend of these 3 bee products as well as some immune boosting herbs.
+Our Natural Fertility Shop carries a premium choice of Royal Jelly which is pure Royal Jelly freeze-dried to maintain quality.
+We also carry Active Bee Power which contains a wonderful blend of these 3 bee products as well as some immune boosting herbs.
 This company has been certified organic since 1995.

 Royal Jelly comes in either capsules or in a semi-liquid state.
 Be sure to follow instructions for use on the label of the product you have purchased.
 For general information on suggested use, see below…